vitlachbach/vitlachbach.github.io/logging_mechanism_part_1.md

 ```
 The results of *nm* or *strace* command look so horrible.
 But please do not be discouraged.
 It is really straightforward and I will explain.

+Firstly, the following diagram describes a architecture of **Linux** application: